collective/collective.developermanual/source/templates_css_and_javascripts/xdv.rst

   artist has created the visuals without properly fitting them for Plone.

-With XDV you can easily have separate admin.yoursite.com where Plone editing interface is ontouched.
+With XDV you can easily have a separate admin.yoursite.com where the Plone editing interface is untouched.

 Tutorials
 -----------